-Instructions: The electrical corporation must provide five years of historical performance data for 2024 STIP metrics.
+Instructions: the electrical corporation must provide historical performance data for Current Year's STIP metrics.
 If data is lacking, or should be considered in a certain context, explain in the Notes/Context field provided why there is no data for a given year(s) and the relevant context.
 The electrical corporation must provide historical STIP data for any newly added metric in the current performance period.
 The electrical corporation may add rows as necessary.